 7. Faculty mentors do not necessarily have to be in residence at SLU during the fellowship period.
 If the mentor will be absent, she/he will have to describe how the student will be supervised, mentored and evaluated on a regular basis.

 9. Many projects culminate in a final research paper, a collection of findings, digital media, exhibitions or performances, or other types of creative projects.
-By two weeks after the end of the grant period, students must submit a 500 word summary of their accomplishments to their faculty mentor and the Academic Dean’s Office (Vilas 103).
-Mentors are responsible for forwarding a 500 word student project summary to the Department’s website coordinator to be posted on their web page.
+By two weeks after the end of the grant period, students must complete submission of all requirements on the Scholars website (instructions will be provided to you during the summer).

 10. The final $250 of the student’s stipend will be withheld until the following requirements of the Fellowship have been completed:

-11. Application forms for the St. Lawrence University Fellowship program will be available starting Monday, October 23, 2017 from the Academic Affairs webpage.
-The completed application form must be submitted electronically to the Academic Dean’s office (Vilas 103) no later than 11:59PM on Tuesday, February 6, 2018.
+11. Application forms for the St. Lawrence University Fellowship program will be available starting Monday, October 25, 2021 from the Academic Affairs webpage.
+The completed application form must be submitted electronically to the Academic Dean’s Office no later than 11:59PM on Tuesday, February 15, 2022.